 Six reasons to create a storyboard before going into production:

-The storyboard is an important part of pre-production.
+The storyboard is an important part of pre-production and it plays a vital role throughout the production stage.
 It helps you contain risky moves in a project to a minimum.
 Starting an animation project without a storyboard is like building a structure without a blueprint.
 So let’s review why we need a Storyboard before moving into 3d animation production.

 1. From Concept to Implementation